algolia/php-dom-parser/README.md

-A simple tool to turn DOM into Algolia friendly records.
+A simple tool to turn DOM into Algolia search friendly record objects.

 It has been built with Wordpress articles indexing in mind, but the tool is now abstracted enough to be re-used on other type of projects.